mjalt96/Python-Socket-Chat/Readme.md

 * Work with threads.
 * Learn about GUI's in Python.
 * Learn about code security in Python.
+* Finish the Capstone Project.
 * Have fun.

 ### Milestones:
 :heavy_check_mark: Create a simple connection between server and client. :heavy_check_mark:

-:heavy_check_mark: Add the capacity for the server and multiple clients to continuously send and receive messages during a session. :heavy_check_mark:
+:heavy_check_mark: Handle multiple clients with the capaticity to continuously send and receive messages during a session. :heavy_check_mark:
 :heavy_check_mark: Use threads. :heavy_check_mark:
 * Create a GUI.
 * Make the code more secure.